-So, there you have it really the big differences are going to be intel versus AMD QHD plus a little bit taller display 16 by 10 versus QHD 16×9
+So, there you have it the big differences are going to be intel versus AMD QHD plus a little bit taller display 16 by 10 versus QHD 16×9

 If you want RGB going every which way the m16 is targeted a little bit more at creators it only goes up to an RTX 3070.

-So, gamers you are going be more interested in the g15 not just because of the GPU, I’ll tell you why but you can get this with a 3060, 3070 or a 3080 even for more GPU performance is this because the intel typically is more thermally challenged.
+So, gamers you are going to be more interested in the g15 not just because of the GPU, I’ll tell you why but you can get this with a 3060, 3070 or a 3080 even for more GPU performance is this because the intel typically is more thermally challenged.

-Then they are a little afraid of putting a 3080 in there may be so this is intel’s 11 gen tiger lake 45-watt CPU solution inside of our m16 and it’s a 10-nanometer processor vs 7 nanometer on AMD and the smaller the nanometer process generally the more efficiency in the CPU a little bit less heat little battery life.
+Then they are a little afraid of putting a 3080 in there may be so this is intel’s 11 gen tiger lake 45-watt CPU solution inside of our m16 and it’s a 10-nanometer processor vs 7 nanometers on AMD and the smaller the nanometer process generally the more efficiency in the CPU a little bit less heat little battery life.

-Going now on the m16 so noise and heat wise I can see why no 3080 here even with our 3060.
+Going now on the m16 so noise and heat-wise I can see why no 3080 here even with our 3060.
 Now our g15 has a 3070 our m16 has a 3060 you might say this is unfair and in one way It is

 Because it would make better use of the QHD display when playing games whereas the 3060 has some trouble maintaining 60 frames per second on the most demanding AAA titles at QHD plus resolution

-So, the fan noise issue that I talk about the m16 it does it’s not a grading sound but it really does verge un annoying and if you live with anybody else, you’re going to be like turn your vacuum cleaner off kind of thing and that is a ding obviously against the m16
+So, the fan noise issue that I talk about the m16 does it’s not a grading sound but it does verge un annoying and if you live with anybody else, you’re going to be like turn your vacuum cleaner off kind of thing and that is a ding obviously against the m16

-And that’s running both of them in turbo mode and then trying custom fan profiles as well turbo mode is your go to mode usually for gaming and heavy content production kind of activities with the Zephyrus or any ASUS gaming laptop line model in terms of surface temperatures
+And that’s running both of them in turbo mode and then trying custom fan profiles as well turbo mode is your go-to mode usually for gaming and heavy content production kind of activities with the Zephyrus or any ASUS gaming laptop line model in terms of surface temperatures

-Both of them blow heat out the sides they have side vents and out the rear that’s part of ASUS ergo lift design where it lifts the laptop up to get a little air flowing underneath but also vents out the back.
+Both of them blow heat out the sides they have side vents and out the rear that’s part of the ASUS ergo lift design where it lifts the laptop to get a little air flowing underneath but also vents out the back.

 So, I know some of you were thinking the 16 by 10 aspect ratio and the m16 would be suffering more from the heat that blows up